-I sat in the front row of a mostly empty church, hands clasped, mouths covered with a mask.
-Appropriately spaced throughout the sanctuary were a handful of pastors and ministry leaders in our city, gathered together for a prayer vigil on account of the hard realities currently facing our nation.
+I sat in the front row of a mostly empty church, hands clasped, mouth covered with a mask.
+Appropriately spaced throughout the sanctuary were a hand full of pastors and ministry leaders in our city, gathered together for a prayer vigil on account of the hard realities currently facing our nation.
 Hard realities — that phrase doesn’t even scratch the surface of what is bubbling and surfacing right now.
 It’s not that racism didn’t exist before this year.
-It’s not that Black and brown bodies have never been oppressed, controlled, or killed before.
+It’s not that black and brown bodies have never been oppressed, controlled, or killed before.
 But it’s the cumulative effect of it all.
 So much loss and pain has happened in such a short period of time, and the memory of all the lives who have been cut short in the past are all too near.

 That evening, I stepped into that space, feeling tired and emotionally fatigued.
 It’s hard to even explain the roller coaster of emotions that a person of color experiences in witnessing and processing so much death and violence against the Black community.